Lightstreamer/lightstreamer_flutter_client/README.md

     }
 ```

-Listening to send message feedback:
+The below code shows an example of implementation of the callback to listen for send message feedback:

 ```dart
     void _clientmessages(String msg) {